-It is tasty, refreshing and also happens to be very good for you.
+It’s tasty, refreshing and also happens to be good for you.

 Here are 8 health benefits of coconut water.

 Coconuts grow on large palm trees known scientifically as Cocos nucifera.
-Despite the name, the coconut is a fruit rather than a nut.
+Despite the name, the coconut is botanically considered a fruit rather than a nut.

 Coconut water is the juice found in the center of a young, green coconut.
 It helps nourish the fruit.

-Coconut water is produced naturally in the fruit and contains 94% water and very little fat.
+Coconut water forms naturally in the fruit and contains 94% water and very little fat.

 It should not be confused with coconut milk, which is made by adding water to grated coconut meat.
-It contains about 50% water and is very high in coconut fat.
+Coconut milk contains about 50% water and is very high in coconut fat.

 Coconuts take 10–12 months to fully mature.
-Coconut water typically comes from young coconuts about 6–7 months of age, although it's also found in mature fruit.
+Coconut water typically comes from young coconuts about 6–7 months of age, though it's also found in mature fruit.

 An average green coconut provides about 0.5–1 cups of coconut water.

-Bottom Line: Coconut water is found in young coconuts and is a good source of fiber, vitamin C and several important minerals.
+Summary Coconut water is found in young coconuts and a good source of fiber, vitamin C and several important minerals.

-Free radicals are unstable molecules that are produced in your cells during metabolism.
+Free radicals are unstable molecules produced in your cells during metabolism.
 Their production increases in response to stress or injury.

-When there are too many free radicals, the body is said to be in a state of oxidative stress, which can damage cells and increase the risk of disease (3).
+When there are too many free radicals, your body enters a state of oxidative stress, which can damage your cells and increase disease risk (3).

-One study found that rats with liver damage showed significant improvement in oxidative stress when they were treated with coconut water, compared to rats that received no treatment (6).
+One study found that rats with liver damage showed significant improvement in oxidative stress when treated with coconut water compared to rats that received no treatment (6).

 So far, no studies have investigated this antioxidant activity in humans.

-Bottom Line: Coconut water contains antioxidants that protect cells from damaging free radicals.
+Summary Coconut water contains antioxidants that protect your cells from damage caused by free radicals.

-In one study, diabetic rats treated with coconut water maintained better blood sugar levels than other diabetic rats (9).
+In one study, diabetic rats treated with coconut water maintained better blood sugar levels than the control group (9).

-The same study also found that the rats had lower levels of hemoglobin A1c, a measure of long-term blood sugar control (9).
+The same study also found that the rats given coconut water had lower levels of hemoglobin A1c, indicating good long-term blood sugar control (9).

-Another study found that providing the water to rats with diabetes led to improvements in blood sugar levels and reductions in markers of oxidative stress, including malondialdehyde (MDA) (10).
+Another study noticed that providing coconut water to rats with diabetes led to improvements in blood sugar levels and reductions in markers of oxidative stress (10).

-However, controlled studies need to confirm these effects in humans.
+However, controlled studies are needed to confirm these effects in humans.

-Bottom Line: Studies on diabetic animals suggest that it may improve blood sugar control.
+Summary Studies on diabetic animals suggest that coconut water may improve blood sugar control.
 It's also a good source of magnesium, which may increase insulin sensitivity and reduce blood sugar levels.